Inazuma Eleven: Orion no Kokuin

 Inazuma Eleven: Orion no Kokuin (イナズマイレブン オリオンの刻印, Inazuma Irebun Orion no Kokuin) is a 2018 Japanese television anime series produced by OLM.
 Part of the Inazuma Eleven franchise, it is a sequel to Inazuma Eleven: Ares that was broadcast between April and September 2018.
 It began airing on TV Tokyo and its affiliates from October 2018 to September 2019.

 Plot summary

-Orion no Kokuin revolves around a team called "Inazuma Japan"—composed of the best players of the previous Inazuma Eleven installments—that will act as a Japanese national team and will face teams from around the world.
+Orion no Kokuin revolves around a team called "Inazuma Japan"—composed of the best players of the previous Inazuma Eleven installments—that will act as a Japan national team and will face teams from around the world.
 First announced at "Inazuma Eleven Fes.
 2018 + Japan National Team Roster Announcement", Orion no Kokuin continues from where Inazuma Eleven: Ares ended, covering Inazuma Japan's matches in the FFI.
 The story focuses on Inamori Asuto, Haizaki Ryouhei, Nosaka Yuuma and new character Ichihoshi Hikaru.